RevanSP/YOUTUBE-DL-CLI/README.md

 # YouTube MP4 Downloader CLI Tool

 A beautiful, interactive CLI tool to extract and display YouTube video and audio download links (with details like type, resolution, and size) from turboscribe.ai.
-Built with Puppeteer, Inquirer, Chalk, and cli-progress.
+Built with Puppeteer Extra (with Stealth Plugin), Inquirer, Chalk, and cli-progress.
 Created by ReiivanTheOnlyOne.

 ---